jzinno/scLLM/README.md

 ## ⚡️ Features

 - 🧪 Takes advantage of SOTA open source architectures such as GPT-2 and T5
-- 📝 Uses cell intrinsic rank ordered gene expression as sentences
+- 📝 Uses cell intrinsic sentence representation
-- 🎯 High accuracy cell type prediction
+- 🎯 High accuracy cell type generation
 - 🛠️ Easy-to-use API with customizable options
 - 🤗 Built on top of the Hugging Face Transformers library and PyTorch